theaholtlund/spotifai/README.md

 ## 🚀 Overview

-This project (tentatively) uses Google Gemini API to generate playlist themes and Spotify API to create playlists on a user's account.
+This project (tentatively) uses Google Gemini API to suggest songs based on a theme and Spotify API to display those songs in the browser.

 ## 🛠️ Setup